-The Company ships its products from 11 strategically located distribution centers in the United States and Canada (See Item 2 - Properties).
-In 2004, the Company moved into a new facility in Lewisville, Texas, and the implementation of warehouse management technology was completed in December.
-In June 2005, warehouse management software was implemented in the Shafter, California facility.
+The Company ships its products from 12 strategically located distribution centers in the United States and Canada (See Item 2 - Properties).
+In recent years, the Company moved into new facilities in Mississauga, Ontario, and Lewisville, Texas, and implemented warehouse management technology in the Ontario, Texas and Shafter, California facilities.
 In June 2006, the Company consolidated the Charlotte, NC, and Riviera Beach, FL, distribution centers into a warehouse management software enabled facility in Jacksonville, FL.
 Hillman utilizes a third-party logistics provider to warehouse and ship customer orders in Mexico.
 Currently, orders are shipped within 48 hours with a 97% order fill rate.
-The average single sale in 2006 was approximately three hundred dollars.
+The average single sale in 2007 was approximately \$390 as compared to \$300 in 2006.

-Hillman also manufactures and markets a value-added mix of high-tech and conventional products in two core product categories: key duplication systems and identification systems.
+Hillman also manufactures and markets a value-added mix of high-tech and conventional products in two core product categories; key duplication systems and identification systems.
 The patent-protected Axxess Precision Key Duplication SystemTM has proven to be a profitable revenue source within Big Box retailers.
 The technology developed for this system revolutionized the key duplicating process utilizing computer aided alignment, indexing and duplication of keys.
-This system has been placed in over 14,700 retail locations to date and is supported by Hillman sales and service representatives.
+This system has been placed in over 15,200 retail locations to date and is supported by Hillman sales and service representatives.

 In addition, Hillman offers Quick-TagTM, a commercialized, consumer-operated vending system which provides custom engraved specialty items, such as pet identification tags, luggage tags and other engraved identification tags.
-To date, more than 3,600 Quick-TagTM machines have been placed in retail locations which are being supported by Hillman's sales and service representatives.
+To date, more than 3,700 Quick-TagTM machines have been placed in retail locations which are being supported by Hillman's sales and service representatives.